The Heroine’s Labyrinth

 Welcome, everyone!

 You’ve found the entrance to the heroine’s labyrinth and are probably curious as to what it is, what it means, and how you can use the ideas of the labyrinth for your stories.
-In short, the heroine’s labyrinth is a narrative model that follows recurrent themes and archetypal designs, similar but not in opposition to the hero’s journey.
+In short, the heroine’s labyrinth is a completely original take on narrative structure for storytelling–sourced entirely from heroine-led fiction.
+Click on the video below to explore the first of 18 archetypal designs…

 "Douglas Burton has cracked the code"